 Healthy food tastings and fitness activities will be featured when Hamburg Middle School, 360 Division St., hosts its fifth Family Food & Fitness Fair on Wednesday, March 27 from 6:30-8:30 p.m.
 This event is open to all.
 Admission is free.

-Enrollment is under way for the Hamburg Central School District's PreKindergarten (PreK) 2017-18 program, which is housed at Charlotte Avenue Elementary School.
+Enrollment is underway the district’s PreKindergarten (PreK) 2019-20 program at Charlotte Avenue Elementary School.
 The program is available to children who will be four years old on or before Dec.
-1, 2017 and who live in the district.
-There are no income eligibility restrictions for families.
+1, 2019.
+There is no cost to families who reside in the Hamburg Central School District.
+There also are no income eligibility restrictions for families.

 You spoke…we listened.
 Many parents have told us that they prefer to receive school notifications via text message or email instead of automated phone calls.
 So, this school year, the district is relying less on “robo calls” to relay certain information and more on text/email through service provider SchoolMessenger.
 Parents: The district must have your correct cell phone number and/or email address on file in order for you to receive notifications.
 Additionally, to receive texts, you must take the extra step of opting-in.

 8:00 AM - 3:20 PM CSE Meetings